 Skybus is the easiest way to get to Melbourne Airport.
 If you have a later flight you could head to Brunswick Street in Fitzroy for one last classic breakfast.
 You might also like to head up the Eureka Skydeck and take in the view.

-Save this Australian Itinerary to Pinterest for your travel planning
+Save this Itinerary for 14 days in Australia to Pinterest for your travel planning

 We can customise this itinerary with dining, tour and accommodation options for a small fee, please contact us if you would like assistance.